ICICI Prudential Life Insurance Company Limited

 INFORMATION OTHER THAN THE STANDALONE FINANCIAL STATEMENTS AND AUDITOR’S REPORT THEREON

-The Company's management and Board of Directors are responsible for the other information.
-The other information comprises the information included in the Annual Report, which is expected to be made available to us after that date.
+The Company's Board of Directors is responsible for the other information.
+The other information comprises the information included in the Annual Report but does not include the Standalone Financial Statements and our auditor's reports thereon.
+The Annual Report is expected to be made available to us after that date of auditor's report.

-In preparing the standalone financial statements, the Management and Board of Directors are responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management and Board of Directors either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.
+In preparing the Standalone Financial Statements, the Board of Directors is responsible for assessing the Company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Board of Directors either intends to liquidate the Company or to cease operations, or has no realistic alternative but to do so.

 AUDITOR’S RESPONSIBILITIES FOR THE AUDIT OF THE STANDALONE FINANCIAL STATEMENTS